CarterPerez-dev/angela-cli/MD/MDHelpers/commands.md

 48. `angela shell` (Then type a few commands like `list files in /tmp` or `what is the current git branch?`)
 49. "angela I want to create a file named 'test.txt' and then another one called 'test.txt'.
 What happens?"
 (Tests error handling or overwrite logic for file creation)
 50. "angela I need to find a document about 'API rate limits' or maybe it was 'throttling', it's a markdown file in the 'docs' or 'wiki' folder."
 (Tests ambiguous file reference and content search)
-This list should provide a solid starting point for testing the breadth of functionalities you're aiming for in the initial phases.
-As you test, you'll naturally identify more specific edge cases and variations for each command.
-Remember to adapt these based on what's actually implemented in your "phases 1-12."